 Stranger Things Season 2 Episodes

-Curiously, we already have episode titles for Stranger Things Season 2, despite still not having official air dates.
+Curiously, we already have episode titles for Stranger Things Season 2.

 Director and creator Matt Duffer says the titles were released “to provide some hint of where we were going in season two without giving anything away”.
 But he also said that some of them would be changed later on because there were some things “we didn’t want to put on there because we felt like it would give too much away”.